The Power and Flexibility of Online Learning

 The Tell-Show-Do-Review Method

-Alma, a fictional woman entrepreneur, introduces business concepts in the participant’s native language.
+Alma, a fictional woman entrepreneur, introduces business concepts in a conversational and relatable tone.
 Alma shares examples from her own business, making the information practical and relevant.

 The Business plan Generator